mikaelsimard5/Immunocto/README.md

 # Immunocto

 ## Description and manuscript
-**Immunocto** is a comprehensive immune cell database derived from H&E stained whole slide images.
-See the publication at: https://arxiv.org/abs/2406.02618.
+**Immunocto** is a comprehensive database of 2,828,818 immune cells derived from H&E stained whole slide images.
+The database contains 952,929 CD4$^+$ T cells, 467,395 CD8$^+$ T cells, 480,900 B cells and 381,594 macrophages.
+It also includes

+See the publication at: https://arxiv.org/abs/2406.02618 for more details.

 The **Immunocto V1** database is hosted on **Zenodo**: https://zenodo.org/uploads/11073373.